THE STORY OF CABEL T-B RECORDING

 Poetry Moment" and a new edition of "The Pervert Zone" with Howard Badsmell.

-The broadcast then winds down with a new "Shep's sports report" which mentions
+The broadcast then winds down with a new "Shep's Sports Report" which mentions

 the upcoming "Fat Fest: title for king of cellulite" to be appearing in